vedant331/Credit-Prediction/README.md

 ## 📌 Project Overview

-This project develops an end-to-end machine learning pipeline to predict loan default risk using historical Lending Club loan data.
+This project develops an machine learning pipeline to predict loan default risk using historical Lending Club loan data.
 The objective is to identify high-risk borrowers and support data-driven lending decisions.

 The project includes data cleaning, exploratory data analysis, feature engineering, model development, explainability, and business impact assessment.